GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
+It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
 >
-> ~ *Danny Hillis*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts